 2. The law requires notification, not consent.

-The school has fulfilled its legal responsibility if they send a paper note home or post an alert on the website.
-But if a parent misses the paper note (backpacks are messy places!) or happens to miss the school’s notification via email or the website then the parent will be left in the dark.
+Thus, the school has fulfilled its legal responsibility if they send a paper note home or post an alert on the website.
+However, if a parent misses the paper note (backpacks are messy places!) or happens to miss the school’s notification via email or the website then the parent will be left in the dark.

 One of PCE’s suggestions going forward, especially in light of the increasing experiences of student distress and parental concern, would be to strengthen this section of law and require an “opt-in” consent whenever subject-matter deals “primarily and explicitly” with human sexuality and religion.